stevencohn/OneMore/README.md

 the remaining footnotes so there are no gaps.
 Pretty slick, huh?

 <a name="dark"></a>
-### Dark Mode and Page Background
+### Office Black Theme and Custom Page Background

-While OneNote lets you select from a light, pastel pallet for page backgrounds, OneMore offers true dark-mode background capabilities as well as custom color selections.
+By default, OneNote lets you select from a light, pastel pallet for page backgrounds but it if you change the Office theme to _Black_ then it does a fairly decent job of colorizing your content and the OneMore custom styles work just fine.

-OneMore comes with a style theme named DarkStyles.xml that you can load.
+But if you don't want to affect all Office products then OneMore offers true dark-mode background capabilities as well as custom page color selections.
+And OneMore comes with a style theme named DarkStyles.xml that you can load.

 _Please see the pinned "Known Issues" item in the Issues area for an explanation of why colors might not look right when switching to a dark background._